lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  22th magnitude, reaching 0.10 around 25th
 	  magnitude.

-    **Figure 21:** The "Plane Plot" window, showing ``g_calibMagErr`` plotted against ``g_calibMag``.
+    **Figure 23:** The "Plane Plot" window, showing ``g_calibMagErr`` plotted against ``g_calibMag``.

 **3.5.** Look at all 3 plots together -- the one "Sky Plot" and the 2 "Plane Plots" -- plus the "Table Browser".

 * Using the mouse to "click-and-drag" their corners, the size of these windows can be adjusted so they all can be viewed simultaneously.

 * Click on a symbol in one of the plots.
-(In the following figure, a point near `r_calibMag-i_calibMag=1.0`, `g_calibMag=24.2` was clicked in the color-magnitude plot.)
-A small black circle with cross-hairs will appear around that particular symbol in that particular plot.  `What's more, a small black circle with cross-hairs will also appear around the symbol for that particular object in the other plots.
+(In the following figure, a point near :math:`r_calibMag-i_calibMag = 1.0`, :math:`g_calibMag = 24.2` was clicked in the color-magnitude plot.)
+A small black circle with cross-hairs will appear around that particular symbol in that particular plot.  `In particular, note that a small black circle with cross-hairs will also appear around the symbol for that particular object in the other plots.
 Its row entry in the the "Table Browser" will also be highlighted.`

 .. figure:: /_static/TOPCAT_CMD_tutorial_24.png
     :name: TOPCAT_CMD_tutorial_24